 Young at Art LLC was started by a local public middle school art teacher.
-At her studio, she also teaches monthly art classes and canvas painting parties…but the Splatter Studio is what got my attention.
+At her art studio, she teaches monthly art classes and canvas painting parties…but the Splatter Studio is what got my attention.

 You can create a unique one-of-a-kind masterpiece on a blank white canvas.

 My favorite part about the Splatter Studio was that it was so different and even felt a little mischievous.

 It’s actually OK to get paint on the floors and the walls.
 It’s even fun if you end up getting a little paint on each other.

 What should you wear for splatter painting at the Splatter Studio?

 The Splatter Studio uses washable and non-toxic paint.